When you think of the UK, what images come to mind? This guide provides clues and insight to British people.

 - Developing an understanding of the cultural orientations of the host country.

 However, first a health warning!
-The UK is made up of four countries, England, Scotland, Northern Ireland and Wales.
+The UK has four countries: England, Scotland, Northern Ireland, and Wales.
 Each country has its own history, traditions, and therefore cultural differentiations.
-In addition, there are many regional differences AND two hundred nationalities represented within the UK population.
+In addition, there are many regional differences and two hundred nationalities represented within the UK population.
 It goes without saying that there is huge cultural diversity.

 Society in the UK tends to focus on and reinforce individual achievement.
-This can be compared to countries with a more collective orientation which emphasises the importance of the group’s interests over that of the individual.
-In the UK, the individual and their rights are paramount and generally everyone is expected to look after themselves and their immediate family.
+This is comparable to countries with a more collective orientation that emphasizes the group’s interests over the individual’s.
+In the UK, the individual and their rights are paramount; generally, everyone should look after themselves and their immediate family.

-In the workplace, although team work is recognised as an important means to achieving superior performance, individuals within the team may compete and management will look at individual and team performance when conducting individual performance appraisals.
+In the workplace, although teamwork is an important means to achieving superior performance, individuals within the team may compete.
+Management looks at individual and team performance when conducting individual performance appraisals.